 |AHD 171||Dental Specialities||4|

 |AHD 172||Clinical Laboratory II||4|

 |AHD 192||DA Mandatory Clinicals||9|

-The program in dental assisting is accredited by the Commission on Dental Accreditation, and has been granted the accreditation status of “approval without reporting requirements."
+The program in dental assisting is accredited by the Commission on Dental Accreditation, and has been granted the accreditation status of “approval with reporting requirements."
 The Commission is a specialized accrediting body recognized by the United States Department of Education.